ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 #### Changing the Sprint length
 Changing the Sprint length during a project is just not done.
-It will disrupt the team's flow and velocity of the team will go down.
+It will disrupt the team's flow and the velocity of the team will go down.
 Once you’ve chosen a Sprint Length, your team should stick to it.

 #### Not having the same Sprint rhythm as another team